-Enhanced vigilance due to an increased risk for Progressive Multifocal Leukoencephalopathy (PML) is recommended in patients with lymphopenia as follows:
+Enhanced vigilance due to an increased risk of PML is recommended in patients with lymphopenia as follows:

-- Dimethyl fumarate should be discontinued in patients with prolonged severe lymphopenia (lymphocyte counts $<0.5 \times 10^{9}/L$) persisting for more than 6 months. - In patients with sustained moderate reductions of absolute lymphocyte counts $\geq 0.5 \times 10^{9}$ /L and $< 0.8 \times 10^{9}$ /L for more than six months, the benefit/risk of dimethyl fumarate treatment should be reassessed. - In patients with lymphocyte counts below lower limit of normal (LLN) as defined by local laboratory reference range, regular monitoring of absolute lymphocyte counts is recommended.
+- Treatment should be discontinued in patients with prolonged severe lymphopenia (lymphocyte counts $<0.5 \times 10^9$ /L) persisting for more than 6 months. - In patients with sustained moderate reductions of absolute lymphocyte counts $\geq 0.5 \times 10^9/L$ to $< 0.8 \times 10^9/L$ for more than 6 months, the benefit/risk balance of treatment with dimethyl fumarate should be re-assessed. - In patients with lymphocyte counts below lower limit of normal (LLN) as defined by local laboratory reference range, regular monitoring of absolute lymphocyte counts is recommended.
 Additional factors that might further augment the individual PML risk should be considered (see subsection on PML below).